OBDS-Training/OBDS_Precourse_Setup/precourse/macos/README.md

 - Linux command line
     + We will need a local Linux terminal for remote connection to Linux servers
     + MacOS is unix-based and includes a builtin Terminal app.
-    + You can use terminal to log in into the CGAT cluster using [SSH](cgat_login.md)
+    + You can use terminal to log in into the CCB cluster using [SSH](ccb_login.md)
-- Version control
-    + To install Git on MacOS please install [XCode](xcode_setup.md)
+- Microsoft Remote Desktop
 - File transfer
     + We can use an FTP (File Transfer Protocol) client to connect to remote servers to transfer files.
     + There are many free FTP clients.
 For the OBDS course we recommend [FileZilla](filezilla.md)
-- X Window System
-    + We will use the [XQuartz](xquartz.md) application.
-- R and RStudio
-    + The last three weeks of the course focus on the R statistical programming language.
-    + We would like you to install up to date versions of both [R and the RStudio development environment](r_setup_macos.md) on your local computer.